-That is like telling someone who’s deaf to listen — or blind to see.
+That’s like telling someone who’s deaf to listen — or blind to see.
 At that moment, until the depression subsides, the mind isn’t capable of healthy thinking.
 To compound things, the more severe the depression, the more difficult it is to crawl out.

 This Ted Talk video with Andrew Solomon eloquently describes the struggle.

-We, as a culture, have to stop looking down on ourselves or others, for experiencing what is a disease.
+We, as a culture, have to stop looking down on ourselves or others for experiencing what is a disease.

 No one sees what you’re hiding inside.
 No one knows the amount of insecurity, self-loathing or shame that exists in your reality.
 Because it’s perfectly hidden.
 So, the fear of exposure can become intense.
 It can feel as if your whole world will cave in if anyone finds out that you struggle — or that you have secrets you’ve never shared.

-Have the same compassion — for yourself.
+And have the same care and compassion for yourself.